-This May, UBC Arts faculty shared their insights with the media on timely topics, from Canada’s climate policy challenges and global trade tensions, to the growing influence of tech billionaires in far-right movements.
+This May, Arts faculty shared their insights with the media on a wide range of timely topics—from the climate policy challenges facing Canada and global trade tensions, to the growing influence of tech billionaires in far-right movements, and how our environment may shape the way we sleep.

 Centre for Climate Justice